 The teams work their way through multiple rounds of competition.
-In 2017, a total of 6,888 students participated, forming 238 teams from 54 schools.
+Last year, a total of 6,888 students participated, forming 238 teams from 54 schools.
 Although competitive, the Global Reading Challenge is all about having fun with reading!

 Fiestas and DÍA Celebrations

 Fiestas (Early Literacy Parties) is a KCLS initiative with a long history of success addressing gaps in educational equity for our Spanish-speaking neighbors, preparing children 0-5 for Kindergarten.